What's involved in selling or dispatching goods to EU member states, including VAT, figures for Intrastat, licensing and controls.

 When you export to an EU country (known as an intra-community transfer), your commercial documentation needs to clearly state whether the items are controlled if exported outside the EU.
 Relevant commercial documents include, in particular, any sales contract, order confirmation, invoice or dispatch note.

 You may also need a licence for brokering of military goods.
 Read about trafficking and brokering (trade controls).

 Customs status of goods

 Customs status defines goods in transit in the EU as being either Union or non-Union goods.
-Union goods are those goods that originate in the EU or which have been imported from outside the EU and released for free circulation, ie all import formalities have been completed and duties paid.
-These goods don’t normally require Community Transit (CT) declarations.
+Union goods are those goods that originate in the EU or which have been imported from outside the EU and released for free circulation, for example, all import formalities have been completed and duties paid.
+These goods do not normally need Community Transit (CT) declarations.

 You will however need to use CT to move:

 - non-Union goods - goods imported from outside the EU for which the payment of EU duty and completion of import formalities are still pending

 - both Union and non-Union goods to and from Andorra, San Marino and the ‘special territories’ of the EU, such as the Channel Islands

 - goods to and via European Free Trade Association (EFTA) countries, and other signatories to the Common Transit Convention

 There are other transit procedures for moving goods within the EU.